-There are a limited number of RA positions at our Center for Data Science.
+There are sometimes a small number of RA positions at our Center for Data Science.
 You may apply for a position after you have been admitted.
 These positions are dependent upon grant funding, so the number varies from year to year.
 Everyone is invited to attend the weekly events with CWDS and participate in the interview process.

 Where do your graduates work?

 Our students are working for high tech companies across the Puget Sound region, including Microsoft, Boeing, Intel, Amazon, Expedia, T-Mobile and many others, large and small.
 Some students are pursuing careers in California, the East Coast, or internationally.